-Let’s learn how you get device hardware details from Intune MEM Portal.
+Let’s learn how you get device hardware details from Intune Portal.
 Microsoft expanded device hardware inventory capabilities in Intune and added additional hardware properties to provide detailed information.

 Hardware includes many details about the device, like the device ID, operating system and version, storage space, and more information.
 Hardware inventory is refreshed in the Intune service every 7 days, starting from the date of enrolment.